Louis Hartz: The Liberal Tradition in America

-Hartz also wanted to explain the failure of socialism to become established in America, and he believed that Americans' pervasive, unthinking consensual acceptance of classic liberalism was the major barrier.
+Hartz also explained the rejection of socialism in the United States, which he attributed to Americans' widespread and generally consensual acceptance of classic liberalism and served as the major barrier to socialism in the nation.

 The Founding of New Societies

-Hartz edited and wrote substantial sections of The Founding of New Societies (1964), wherein he developed and expanded upon his “fragment thesis.”
+Hartz edited and wrote substantial sections of The Founding of New Societies, published in 1964, in which he developed and expanded upon his “fragment thesis.”
 Hartz developed this thesis from the idea that those nations which originated as settler colonies are “fragments” of the original European nation that founded them.
 Hartz called them fragments because these colonies, in a sense, froze the class structure and underlying ideology prevalent in the mother country at the time of their foundation and did not experience the further evolution experienced in Europe.
 He considered Latin America and French Canada to be fragments of feudal Europe; the United States, English Canada, and Dutch South Africa to be liberal fragments; and Australia and English South Africa to be "radical" fragments (incorporating the nonsocialist working class radicalism of Britain in the early 19th century).